chinchalinchin/scrilla/README.md

 6. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

-7. Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.
+7. Correlation algorithm needs tested for mix of asset types as well, i.e. equities and crypto.

 8. Create automated tests and integrate repo with a CircleCi pipeline that builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)